backdrop-contrib/views_aggregator/README.txt

-o enumerates group members (see https://drupal.org/node/1300900) o produces tallies (textual histograms, see http://drupal.org/node/1256716) o can aggregate on ViewsPHP expressions o aggregation functions can take arguments (currently used by "Replace group by text" only) o can return the most or least frequently occurring member o lets you add your own custom aggregation functions to the existing set
+o enumerates group members (see https://drupal.org/node/1300900) o produces tallies (textual histograms, see http://drupal.org/node/1256716) o can aggregate on ViewsPHP expressions o lets you add your own custom aggregation functions to the existing set o aggregation functions can take arguments, as currently employed by "Label" and "Count (by value)"

 Basics Recap: what is aggregation again?
 ----------------------------------------